bvdahl/ChessTree/replit.md

 6. **Output Generation**: Tree formatted as human-readable text or JSON

 ### Move Selection Criteria
-- Includes top 3 moves from engine analysis
+- Includes top 3 moves from engine analysis with intelligent mate handling
+- **Mate detection**: When forced mate found (#N), shows only that move and ends variation
+- **Mate filtering**: Automatically filters moves leading to opponent mate (-#N) regardless of threshold
-- Filters out moves more than 30 centipawns worse than best move
+- **Centipawn filtering**: For non-mate positions, filters moves more than configurable centipawns worse than best
-- Ensures diverse tactical options while maintaining quality
+- Ensures diverse tactical options while maintaining quality and chess logic

 ## External Dependencies